R3dD3v/metasnatch/README.md

 - Because paths are hardcoded, it only works for Full Metal Jackie

 TODO
-- Pull data from any iHeart radio station
+- Pull song metadata from any iHeart radio station
 - Pull radio station data